-- a Electricity consumption in the EAF must not exceed 500 kWh / tonne of liquid steel, based on a rolling 12-month average. - b There must be no external energy input (e.g.; electrical energy) into the BOP during normal operations (excludes reheating following relining or maintenance or ladle pre-heating to avoid tipping).

-- c The steel product manufacturer must have and implement effective energy management policies and procedures and/or an energy management programme. - d Licence holders must report annually to The Trust on energy management, including: - The energy input for ladle pre-heating; - The percentage of iron tipped requiring re-melting; - The total external energy use (e.g.: electricity) associated with re-melting of tipped iron; - The total energy use in the BOP due to breakdowns, following relining or maintenance and ladle pre-heating; and - Initiatives to consider or implement recovery of energy from the BOP exhaust gases; - Initiatives to reduce iron tipping and use of ladle pre-heating; - Total energy use; - Breakdown of total energy use to types of energy used (electrical, chemical, fuel, etc); - Breakdown of energy use in the EAF; - Breakdown of energy use in the rolling mills and total energy use; - Energy use related to production; - Energy use related to distribution of steel and steel products; - Energy recovered in the form of heat or co-generation of electricity; - Initiatives taken to reduce energy use and improve energy efficiency; and - Initiatives taken to calculate and reduce embodied energy and CO2 emissions associated with energy use.
+- between now and 2050 on a 1.5°C trajectory, with a significant reduction prior to 2030.
+Any divergence from objectives or targets should be explained in the annual report. - b Electricity consumption in the EAF must not exceed 500 kWh / tonne of liquid steel, based on a rolling 12-month average. - There must be no external energy input (e.g.; electrical energy) into the BOP during normal operations (excludes reheating following relining or maintenance or ladle pre-heating to avoid tipping). - d The steel product manufacturer must have and implement effective energy management policies and procedures and/or an energy management programme. - e Licence holders must report annually to the Trust on energy management, including: - the energy input for ladle pre-heating; - the percentage of iron tipped requiring re-melting; - the total external energy use (e.g.: electricity) associated with re-melting of tipped iron; - the total energy use in the BOP due to breakdowns, following relining or maintenance and ladle pre-heating; and - initiatives to consider or implement recovery of energy from the BOP exhaust gases; - initiatives to reduce iron tipping and use of ladle pre-heating; - total energy use; - breakdown of total energy use to types of energy used (electrical, chemical, fuel, etc) including energy from renewable sources; - breakdown of energy use in the EAF; - breakdown of energy use in the rolling mills and total energy use; - energy use related to production (i.e. the embodied energy of a product); - energy use related to distribution of steel and steel products; - energy use during transport\ of raw materials (if the licence holder is the manufacturer), or transport of flat and long steel products that are imported from overseas manufacturers (if the licence holder is an importer/supplier).; - energy recovered in the form of heat or co-generation of electricity; - initiatives taken to reduce energy use and improve energy efficiency; and - initiatives taken to calculate and reduce embodied energy and CO2 emissions associated with energy use. - initiatives or requirements for suppliers or contract manufacturers. - information on energy use and management, including use of renewable energy, where that information is available to the licence holder.